How to Install T Nuts (3 Easy Methods + Pro Tips)

 NOTE: While tightening the bolt the washer can still cause scratches on the material.
 I recommend using an additional layer between the washer and the wooden piece, for example, another piece of wood that will prevent scratching the surface or painter’s tape that can be easily removed afterward.

-This way you will get a nice and clean outcome with no scratches.
+This way, you will get a clean result with no surface damage.

-Watch the video below to see how to apply this method.
+🎥 Watch it in action: See this method in action.
 In this drill press stand project, I am using T nuts to mount the drill press stand to the base desk.

 Easy Tips to Avoid Mistakes with T-Nuts and Threaded Inserts